Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 **Mins:** Archery 1

-With perfect control, the Solar lets loose a ranged attack that follows a perfect arc, angle, or even a series of ricochets to reach its target, diminishing the target’s Cover.
+With perfect control, the Solar lets loose a ranged attack that follows a perfect arc, threading the needle through even the smallest of openings.
 Those in Full Cover only gain Partial Defense, while those in any less find their cover becoming meaningless.

 ### Spirit Piercing Technique